JDeep1234/Iot-Projects-Part-B/Aws Weather monitoring system/Weather_Readme.md

    - GND to GND
    - DATA to any GPIO pin (e.g., GPIO 23)

-2. Connect the BMP180 sensor to the ESP32:
-   - VCC to 3.3V
-   - GND to GND
-   - SDA to GPIO 21 (or configured SDA pin)
-   - SCL to GPIO 22 (or configured SCL pin)

 ### **Software Setup**
 1. **Install the Arduino IDE**: Make sure you have the latest version.
 2. **Install ESP32 Board**: Follow the [ESP32 board installation guide](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html).
 3. **Install Required Libraries**:
    - DHT sensor library: `DHT sensor library` by Adafruit.
-   - BMP180 sensor library: `Adafruit BMP085 Unified`.
    - HTTP client library (if using HTTP for ThingSpeak or AWS IoT).